pearl0304/simple-todo-list/README.md

 ### Simple Todo Lsit
 1. Clock fuction
-2. Write a task that you will do
+2. Write a task that you will do.
 3. If you done some task, Click the button!
-The task will delete
+The task will delete.

 ### Used Skill